Ribeirorodrigo05/omnia-system/.github/instructions/copilot-main.instructions.md

         - Ensure that all asynchronous code is properly awaited.
         - Ensure not use magic numbers or strings; use constants instead.
         - Ensure that the code is free of any obvious bugs or issues.
+        - Ensure not have a database operation without repository slayer.

 ### **Behavior to code generation**